 Location, location, location.
 Most business owners will tell you that location is everything.
 What is needed for success in business can be defined as location.
 For a coffee shop, a location with great access from mainstream traffic might be desirable (Coffee, 2017), while a car manufacturing company might want to have access to skilled people, power accessibility, and several options for cargo transportation (Mishra, 2017; Times, 2004).
 Indeed these are just the things that made the city of Sunderland attractive to Nissan.
-In 1984 Nissan choose the city of Sunderland to place its 300 acre factory campus (Mishra, 2017).
+In 1984, Nissan choose the city of Sunderland to place its 300 acre factory campus (Mishra, 2017).
 The city had a history of manufacturing but at that time an overabundance of unemployed skilled workers.
 In addition, government added financial incentives and made sure electric requirements were available To sweeten the deal Sunderland was a causeway of transportation with a great rail system, centrally connected roads and highways, and the Port of Tyne for cargo.
 This made for a recipe for success.
 With a wide selection of shipping alternative JIT would be possible.
 The abundant skilled worker supply would make TQM and Kaizen possible, and all that was left was to create the structure of communication and culture of quality (Mishra, 2017).

 Facility layouts, in general, were centered on production processes.
 Though high output at low average cost, still plays a part in high-quality car manufacturing, however, instead of cutting corners and using sub-par materials like many companies Nissan decided to use Lean processes taking away any process not adding value while streamlining work so steps are not repeated and taking advantage of technology in order to speed up the manufacturing process thus retaining quality.
 Production flow is supported by three main fabrication shops with support areas.
 The top three are body assembly, painting, and final assembly.
 Supporting these are the press shop, which produces panels for the vehicles; the plastics shop which makes the fenders and bumpers, the castings shop making all the engine parts, the engine shop which assembles all engines, inserts oil, coolant, and fuel, and finally the axle shop that produces and joins axels to engines in final assembly.
 This structure allows for quality control in that each department inspects the work of the last, as well as its own before handing the product off to the next step in the process.
 Continuous flow processes spawn a variety of jobs across the three main areas.